ysyk2021/the-ai-life-coach-utilizing-artificial-intelligence-for-personal-coaching-and-guidance/src/chapter-5-2.md

-# Personalized Recommendations for Coping Strategies and Stress Management Techniques

 In this chapter, we will explore how AI can be used to manage stress and improve mental health.
 We will discuss personalized recommendations for coping strategies and stress management techniques that can be provided by AI systems.